pathfinder177/blockchain_go/doc/WALLET_SERVER.md

     - **Coins are burned**

 ## Architecture
-The approach is closer to service-oriented architecture
+The approach is closer to service-oriented architecture at the system level.

-Wallet as client-side application implemented as web-server serves static content Wallet client uses wallet server only to connect to blockchain
+And clean architecture at the code level.
+FIXME(make sure it is done or changed)

-Wallet server is a middleware to handle and proceed with requests from wallet client Wallet server interacts with blockchain over blockchain cli and wallet_node
+Wallet server is a middleware to handle and proceed with requests from wallet client.
-- A good idea is to interact with blockchain through wallet node only to not to overload blockchain
+Wallet server interacts with blockchain over:
+    - blockchain cli(kind of blockchain api, simplification here)
+    - wallet_node(get some state of the chain, e.g. blocks)

+### Addresses

-Wallet server: nodeID 3003
+Wallet server: localhost:3003
-Wallet client: nodeID 3004
+Wallet client: localhost:3004

-### Wallet consists of:
-- Frontend to show new user and main wallet page
-- Middleware to auth
-- Backend to use blockchain functionality

-### Storage
-To implements basic auth: use postgresql as database of users
-#### Schema
-Users table:
-username password

-Wallet table:
-username wallet

 ### Handlers:
-Some handlers use storages:
-    - DB for database of users
-    - BLC for blockchain

 - A good idea is to cache user data for GET requests to not to overload blockchain and append/change data after send/receive actions in cache as any tx is immutable.
     - Here I omit it

-/
-/auth(DB)
 /send(bc)
 /transactions(all txs history for the wallet for period(7d default))(bc)
 /currency_transactions(bc)(txs history for the currency for period(7d default))(bc)
 /delete_wallet(DB and blc)

-### Wallet UI
-- / has:
-    - at first stage(without auth):
-        - ask for wallet address that created before
-        - main page for provided address
-- The main page has:
-    - address
-    - two pockets, one for each currency
-    - buttons for functionality:
-        - send
-        - get
-        - delete wallet

 ## Projecting
-1. All connections are handled in apart goroutine(both)
+1. All connections are handled in apart goroutine
-2. Graceful shutdown(both)
+2. Graceful shutdown
-*3. Rate limiting(client)
-*4. Advanced routing(Gorilla mux)

-Approach 1: create all web part then integrate it with blockchain Approach 2: create from inside to outside: start with backend

-### Handlers
+### Server side HTTP Handlers & TCP transport

-#### /
-Given user goto index
-When user submit valid wallet address
-Then needed wallet address info is shown to user

-User -> GET /
-App -> asks for wallet address
-User -> POST(submit wallet address)
-App -> check wallet address for validity and existence
-    if exists: get data from blockchain, fill static page with data, redirects to main page. url=/walletaddress else -> 4** error
-Mock buttons for now

-Use getBalance from blc cli
-TODO: make blc cli as functions and cli package is imported(use cobra etc) To send request to blc, use wallet server that handles requests

 #### /get_history(all txs history for the wallet for period(7d default))(bc)
 Given user click get_history
 When user submit time period